 You can consume psyllium or isabgol in the following ways:

 - Mix psyllium powder in a glass of warm water.
 Add a tablespoon of lime juice and drink it.

 - Mix psyllium husk in half a glass of water and drink it immediately.
 Follow it up with another glass of water.

-- Add psyllium husk to cakes, smoothies, and pancakes to consume it in innovative ways.
+- Add psyllium husk to cakes, smoothies, and pancakes.

 Now, the main question is, how much psyllium should you consume?
 Check out the answer in the next section.

-Another study showed that 20 g per day might be the optimum dosage of psyllium husk for preventing constipation (12).
+Another study showed that 20 g per day might be the optimum dosage of psyllium husk to prevent constipation (14).

-We suggest that you take your doctor’s opinion before deciding the dosage.
+We suggest that you take your doctor’s opinion on the dosage.

-So, what’s the best time to consume psyllium husk or isabgol?
-It’s all explained below.
+What is the best time to consume psyllium husk or isabgol?
+It is all explained below.